Guide to Writing an Abstract

 - Give the abstract to a colleague (preferably one who is not familiar with your work) and ask him/her whether it makes sense.

-Note: Don't use citing in the abstract paragraph.
+Note: Don't use cite in the abstract paragraph.